 Superhero Clubhouse is an inclusive community committed to anti-racism and anti-oppression.

 We embrace our task as individuals and as an organization to work every day against racism, anti-blackness, and white supremacy, and for the true liberation of all people.
 We pledge to follow the lead of our BIPOC friends, neighbors, and collaborators in this work.
 We believe that social, economic and ecological issues are interconnected and interdependent; therefore climate and environmental justice includes racial justice.
-The environmental degradation, industrialization, and subsequent warming of Turtle Island is a result of the attempted genocide and colonization of Indigenous people and land by white settlers, the enslavement of African people, and the ongoing exploitation of people of color.
+The environmental degradation, industrialization, and subsequent warming of Turtle Island (a.k.a.
+North America) is a result of the attempted genocide and colonization of Indigenous people and land by white settlers, the enslavement of African people and their descendants, and the ongoing exploitation of people of color.
 Black, Indigenous, and People of Color and other marginalized groups are now disproportionately experiencing the consequences of climate change more than others, and are also leaders of the environmental movement.
 Any delay in achieving social justice is a delay in achieving climate and environmental justice.

 As an organization, we are committed to: